 Camera

-is instantiated automatically when you import Ursina.
-It inherits from Entity
+camera is instantiated automatically when you import Ursina.
+It inherits from Entity and lives under scene.

 Overview